 Purchases of surplus property are made via a form available from Warehouse Services.
 Once completed, the request form is sent directly to Warehouse Services, after approval by the originating department.

 The sale proceeds for any University property, including gifts to University departments of personal property, surplus items, scrap, and salvage, belong to the University.
 The net amount from the sale is credited to the University General Fund.
 (UOEXT, 12040, 406005, ISGEN)

 Trade-in Surplus Allowance

-When a budget manager gets approval from his/her Major Area Budget Manager they may use a designated surplus item as a trade-in allowance for the purchase of a new item in a similar category.
-All such transactions shall be conducted in accordance with University purchasing protocol.
+When a budget manager gets approval from his/her Major Area Budget Manager to use a designated surplus item as a trade-in allowance for the purchase of a new item in a similar category.
+All such transactions shall be conducted in accordance with University Purchasing protocol.